payal-daki/Beginner-s-Guide-to-Terraform-/Day-8/README.md

   2. **Setting up Audit Logs:** Configure audit logs and use automation (like Lambda functions) to monitor and alert on manual changes.
 - **Considerations:** Discuss pros and cons of each method and future deprecation concerns.

-### Example
-hcl
-// Example setup for audit logging and drift detection in Terraform

 ## Conclusion